Frequently Asked Questions

 Can NREL participate in federal Interagency Agreements?

-Yes, an interagency agreement is a type of work-for-others agreement through the U.S. Department of Energy.
+Yes, an interagency agreement is a type of strategic partnership project agreement through the U.S. Department of Energy.
 For more information about interagency agreements, see the Office of Management and Budget memorandum, "Improving the Management and Use of Interagency Acquisitions."

 Requests for Proposals, Solicitations, and Subcontracts